 MCAS Yuma Range SOP STAO 3710.6J

-TIME CHANGE – November 4th, 2018 Daylight Savings Time ends.
-At that time California will be one hour behind Arizona’s time.
+TIME CHANGE – Sunday, March 14, 2021 at 2:00 am Daylight Savings Time starts.
+At that time California will be one the same time as Arizona.
 All ranges, whether in California or Arizona are scheduled in Arizona Local Time.
-Ensure your range request times are adjusted to reflect the time change, otherwise take the chance of your range not being properly scheduled.
-(Arizona to Zulu = AZ Local + 7 / California to Zulu = CA Local + 8)
+Ensure your range request times are adjusted to reflect the time change.
+(Arizona to Zulu = AZ Local + 7 / California to Zulu = CA Local +7)

 Knowingly not showing up for your range and giving co-use is wrong.
 If not using your range you cannot give a co-use.
 It is a “No-Show”, for your unit.
 If giving the range to another unit, you shall cancel your range time.
 If the range time is on the same day, you must call Yuma Range to cancel.
 You cannot cancel same day ranges in RFMSS.
 The unit requesting the range shall submit a request in RFMSS.

 RFMSS Training - Units or personnel requiring any training in the use or implementation of RFMSS, contact Yuma Range Scheduling via email at firstname.lastname@example.org, or call DSN 269-2214/2215/2690/5575 or Commercial (928)269-2214/2215/2690/5575.